Microsoft/azure-docs.pt-pt/articles/azure-monitor/learn/tutorial-alert.md

 ## <a name="sign-in-to-azure"></a>Iniciar sessão no Azure

-Inicie sessão no Portal do Azure em [https://portal.azure.com](https://portal.azure.com).
+Inscreva-se no portal [https://portal.azure.com](https://portal.azure.com)Azure em .

 ## <a name="create-availability-test"></a>Criar teste de disponibilidade